XerProjects/Xer.Cqrs/README.md

     }
 }
 ```

 #### Query Handler Registration

-Before we can dispatch any commands, first, we need to register our query handlers.
+Before we can dispatch any queries, first, we need to register our query handlers.
 There are several ways to do this:

-##### 1. Basic Registration
+##### 1. Simple Registration (No IoC container)
 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container. public void ConfigureServices(IServiceCollection services)